openequella/openequella.github.io/guides/ECHOIntegrationGuide.md

 ## Configure an EQUELLA Trusted System
 #### To add EQUELLA as a trusted system in ESS
 1. Log in to Echo360 ESS server using an account with system administration privileges.
-2. Select the System tab, then Trusted Systems from the sub tabs. e
+2. Select the System tab, then Trusted Systems from the sub tabs.
 3. Click Add.
 The Add Trusted System page displays.
 4. Enter a System Name, Description (optional) and Consumer Key.
 5. Click Save.
 The Trusted System displays with a generated Consumer Secret.